An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Discussion and Implications

 The task of managing different licenses across a model's components presents a novel challenge due to the advent of ML-focused licenses and a heavy reliance on \license{CC} licenses.
 While previous work has investigated compatibility between various traditional software licenses~\cite{kapitsaki2022towards,liu2024catch}, new licenses, such as the \license{OpenRAIL} family and the \license{Llama} licenses, require analysis to understand how they interact with existing licenses and with each other.
 Additionally, ML-focused licenses also indicate legitimate uses for the model and any derivatives, further separating them from the traditional open source definition.
 Proponents of \license{OpenRAIL} argue that existing open-source licenses are ``ill-adapted'' to handle ML components' differences from source code, particularly with respect to the responsible use of such components~\cite{openrailTowards}.
 This necessitates future work to provide a detailed analysis of software licenses with respect to ML components, including an analysis of these licenses and the ways in which licenses interact with ML components differently from traditional software.

 It also becomes crucial to educate model owners and users on the terms associated with licenses.
 For example, we observed that the simple naming requirements imposed by the \license{Llama3} license were followed in only 14.2\% of cases (\Cref{sec:naming_requirements}).
-This suggests either extensive noncompliance or, more likely, an ignorance of the terms being violated.
+This suggests either extensive deliberate noncompliance or, more likely, ignorance of the relevant license terms.
 To concretely identify the cause and provide potential mitigations, future work should investigate developers' views and understanding of licenses in the ML supply chain.

-It also remains unclear, particularly with the relationship between datasets and models, how exactly license terms, such as \license{GPL}'s copyleft, should be applied.
+It also remains unclear, particularly with the relationship between datasets and models, how exactly license terms, such as \license{GPL}'s copyleft, should be applied \cite{ossForML}.
 To what extent should a model be considered a derivative work of the dataset(s) on which it was trained?
 More concretely, if a model trainer trains a model on a dataset governed by a copyleft license and then distributes the model, but not the dataset, has the trainer violated the dataset license?
-These questions and many others will likely need to be resolved by legal teams, regulators, and potentially the courts.
+More fundamentally, to what extent are ML datasets protected by copyright law in various jurisdictions?
+In other words, is a particular selection and arrangement of data protected by copyright, or does copyright attach only at the level of individual data, if at all?
+These questions and many others will likely need to be resolved by legal teams, regulators, and possibly the courts.

+We observed challenges presented by licensing datasets that contain data points under different licenses (\Cref{sec:case-study:unknown-license,sec:case-study:other-license}).
+While these challenges are not new \cite{longpre2023data,lee2023ai}, future research and the Hugging Face development team should investigate more intuitive ways of conveying that the licensing of a dataset depends on the specific portions used rather than allowing users to obscure this information by the use of an \other label, instead reserving the \other label for custom or non-standard licenses.
+Relatedly, dataset and model repositories should encourage model/dataset uploaders to select from already existing licenses rather than using \other in order to avoid rampant license proliferation.
+If custom license text is required, it should be within a LICENSE file so that it is easy for users to locate and access.